"Hi. My name is Reagan. I am 11 years old and a bowhunter for life."

 Remember seeing that video of the little girl getting her first buck?

-Wide Open Spaces got a letter from her, Reagan Bryan, telling us all about how she started bowhunting and why she is now a life-long huntress.
-Though she’s a little less than two years older now, her story still resonates, and is a refreshing reminder about why we do what we do.
+Wide Open Spaces got a letter from her, Reagan Bryan, telling us all about how she started bowhunting and why she is now a lifelong huntress.
+Though it's been several years, her story still resonates, and is a refreshing reminder of why we do what we do.

 We spent a lot of time at Amherst Arms, our local archery shop.
 They are the best.
 The owner would keep the store open after hours just for us kids to practice...All of the hard work and dedication paid off and I was now a state champion in Virginia.